 How Document Management Software Can Resolve Ransomware Breaches in Healthcare and other Industries

-As a single solution that upholds all physical and technical safeguard HIPAA compliance guidelines, a document management solution ensures simple throughput continuity of records into the solution via Zonal OCR (an automated file routing and classification tool that routes documents once they’re scanned in to the solution), that not only prevents arbitrary file nomenclature, but also makes it easier to apply the system’s security features to all an organization’s documentation.
+As a single solution that upholds all physical and technical safeguard HIPAA compliance guidelines, a document management solution ensures simple storage and organization of records into the solution via Zonal OCR (an automated file routing and classification tool that routes documents once they’re scanned into the solution), that not only prevents arbitrary file nomenclature, but also makes it easier to apply the system’s security features to all of an organization’s documentation.

 Document management software facilitates compliance and security by also helping its users transcend EDI breaches in email.

 Transcending Email-based Data Breach with Document Management Software Web Portals